 - What dyes do they use?

 Pro tip: don’t trust everything you read.
-Most companies will use his section in their advantage and sugarcoat reality.
+Some companies will use their ‘about us’ or ‘sustainability’ page to their advantage and sugarcoat reality.
 Wrapping a doughnut in lettuce doesn’t make it healthy, and focusing the marketing of an eco-toxic / non-ethical product around words like ‘green’ or ‘sustainable’ doesn’t make it sustainable.

 Pro tip 2: language is tricky.
 For example, handmade is not synonym with sustainable.
 They can use handmade fabrics produced by exploited workers with toxic materials.
-So be alert and be critical.
+So stay alert and be critical.

 3. Learn about the company’s story and mission